5 Control Layer Implementation

 static int16_t rightMarkerDetected;

-// Speed control variables
+// Motion control

 static bool isTurning;